 How to fix Samsung Galaxy phone failed to mount efs (invalid argument) issue.

-If you already installed a custom recovery and a ROM, you can start this tutorial
+If you already installed a custom recovery and a ROM, you can start this tutorial from the 09th

 - Install a CWM recovery using PC ODIN.